 Regarding the enforcement, the law provides that certain crimes, irrespective of the names they have in the issuing state’s law, if sanctioned by the law of the issuing State by a penalty or a measure involving the deprivation of liberty of a maximum period of at least 3 years, will not be subject to verification of the dual criminality conditions.
-As an example, we can mention: terrorism, human trafficking, corruption, fraud, murder, rasism, organized or armed robbery etc. For acts other than those specifically determined by law, the surrender will become available if the acts motivating the issuing of the European arrest warrant are criminal offenses under Romanian law, regardless of their elements or their legal classification.
+As an example, we can mention: terrorism, human trafficking, corruption, fraud, murder, rasism, organized or armed robbery etc. A complete list can be provided upon request by the experts at our Romanian law firm.
+For acts other than those specifically determined by law, the surrender will become available if the acts motivating the issuing of the European arrest warrant are criminal offenses under Romanian law, regardless of their elements or their legal classification.

 After fulfilling certain preliminary procedures relating to the specific verification of the conditions, the judge verifies the identity of the concerned person and ensures that the person was served with a copy of the European arrest warrant and that he/she was informed about the reason of the detention.